What to expect and how you can speed up the process.

 Citi allows you to transfer balances of $500 to up to 80% of your available Citi credit card limit.
-Balance transfers can take up to 10 business days to process

 New customers can request a balance transfer while applying for an HSBC credit card.
 If your application is approved, an HSBC rep will call to let you know how much of your balance transfer amount is approved for the new card.